Flexible rational approximation and its application for matrix functions: Approximating matrix functions

 \subsection{Applying filtered matrix to a vector}

-Filtering the spectrum is also applicable for the case of treating the matrix as operator.
-Namely, when we wish to evaluate $f(A)v$ for a certain filter $f$ and vector $v$.
-The scenario we consider here is when a rational approximation $r(A)v \approx f(A)v$ is sufficient in terms of accuracy but evaluation time is critical.
-Then, we wish to further exploit the Chebyshev basis we use and the Clenshaw’s recurrence.
-In particular, for $r(x) = p(x)/q(x)$ we first evaluate the numerator polynomial by adapting to matrix-vector action the Clenshaw’s algorithm, see e.g.,~\cite[Chapter 5.8]{press2007numerical}.
-The result is a fast algorithm for $p(A)v$.
-Next, we calculate $q(A)$ and solve the linear system $q(A)u = p(A)v $ to obtain $u = q(A)^{-1}p(A)v \approx r(A)v$.
+Filtering the spectrum is also applicable in the case of treating the matrix as an operator, that is when we wish to evaluate $f(A)v$ for a certain filter $f$ and vector $v$.
+Here, we consider a scenario where a rational approximation $r(A)v \approx f(A)v$ is sufficiently accurate, but the evaluation time may be critical.
+Therefore, for $r(x) = p(x)/q(x)$, we first evaluate the numerator polynomial by adapting to matrix-vector action the Clenshaw’s algorithm, see, e.g.,~\cite[Chapter 5.8]{press2007numerical}.
+The result is a fast algorithm for evaluating $p(A)v$.
+Next, we calculate $q(A)$ and solve the linear system $q(A)w = p(A)v $ to obtain $w = q(A)^{-1}p(A)v \approx r(A)v$.
+In practice, we use Matlab's built-in solver for the latter system, which is LU-based.
+A faster alternative may be to employ Krylov space methods such as in~\cite{cipolla2021regularization, guttel2013rational}.